harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 You want to pull out common logic from components and put them in either mixins or composables.

-Check out the [vueuse](https://github.com/antfu/vueuse) for some ideas on what could look like.
+Check out the [vueuse](https://github.com/antfu/vueuse) for some ideas on what that could look like.

 ## Thanks for reading